-between

-___________________________________________________________________

-(hereinafter referred to as “Purchaser“)

-and

-KSB SE & Co.
-KGaA, Johann-Klein-Straße 9, D-67227 Frankenthal,

-(hereinafter referred to as “KSB”)
+Contracting Parties:

+This contract is entered into by and between Nuclear Power Production and Development Co. of Iran (NPPD Co.) a corporation duly organized and existing under the laws of Islamic Republic of Iran duly represented by Mr. Mohammad Ahmadian as NPPD Co.
+Managing Director, Vice-president of AEOI, hereinafter referred to as “the Purchaser”, on the one hand, and KSB SE &Co.
+KGaA represented by Mr. Holger Windolf as Senior Manager acting on the basis of Power of Attorney dated 03 May, 2018, hereinafter referred to as the Supplier, on the other hand, and hereinafter collectively referred to as “the Parties”, have agreed to sign the present Contract, hereinafter referred to as “ the Contract”.

-Article 1 – Subject-matter of the Agreement
+Article 1 – Subject of the Contract

-Subject-matter of this Agreement is the delivery by KSB to the Purchaser of the products (hereinafter referred to as “Contractual Products”) set out in Annex 1 hereto taking into account the Technical Specification as agreed in Annex 2 hereto.
+Subject of this Contract is the supply of the Spare Parts by the Supplier to the Purchaser as set out in Annex 1 hereto taking into account the Technical Specification as agreed in Annex 2 hereto.

 The type and scope of the technical documentation included in the scope of supply are set out in Annex 3 hereto.
-All technical documentation, lists etc. shall be supplied in the English and German language only.

-Any additional services, especially the supervision of installation at site as well as the commissioning and/or test runs of Contractual Products are not included in this Agreement and shall be subject to separate agreement.
+Any additional services, especially the supervision of installation at the BNPP-1 site as well as the commissioning and/or test runs of Spare Parts are not included in this Contract and is subjected to signing a separate mutual agreement.

-[1.2 Purchaser shall draw up an order for the Contractual Products with the technical details conclusively clarified between both Parties hereto pursuant to the provisions of this Agreement which must be received by KSB no later than _______________.
-Any deviations of the order from the commercial and/or legal provisions under this Supply Agreement shall not be effective unless confirmed in writing by KSB.

-Article 2 – Terms and Conditions of Delivery and Delivery Schedule
+Article 2 – Terms and Conditions of Supply and Delivery Schedule

-2.1 The Contractual Products shall be delivered on the basis of EX WORKS (INCOTERMS2010) incl. packing for air freight, without transport insurance, without value-added tax

-2.2 The Contractual Products shall be ready for delivery __month after receipt of the “export permission”, the down payment and after the receipt of the approved “pre-approval documents” (Purchaser shall be notified in writing of the exact week 2 weeks prior to dispatch).
-[When including Article 1.2, the following also has to be included: If Purchaser’s order with the conclusively clarified technical details is received by KSB after _______________ for reasons not within the control of KSB, the delivery date shall be extended such that the delivery is made no earlier than _______ after receipt by KSB of the technically clarified order.]
+The Spare Parts shall be delivered on the basis of CIF Bushehr port (INCOTERMS2010).
+In case unavailability of the sea transportation to Bushehr port, the Supplier shall deliver the Spare Parts to Bandar Abbas port by written approval of the Purchaser.
+The Purchaser shall get transportation insurance at its own cost and provide the copy of it to the Supplier for information and stipulation of the insurance policy number on shipping documents.

-The delivery periods and/or delivery dates for special technical documentation shall be as stated in Annex 4 hereto.
+2.2 The delivery periods and/or delivery dates of the Spare Parts is stated in Annex 4 hereto.

-However, the delivery time shall not start until receipt of advance payment, obtaining of necessary formal approvals and relevant export credit arrangements, the opening of L/C and granting of necessary export and import licenses.
-[Please delete the options which do not apply in the specific case.]
+However, the delivery time shall start from the date of receipt of advance payment opening of the L/C and obtaining BAFA approval.
+The Supplier shall provide the time schedule of the Contract after obtaining the BAFA approval to the Purchaser for consideration and approval.

-The agreed delivery dates shall be postponed in the event of force majeure pursuant to Article 12 hereof or other circumstances beyond the control of KSB, in particular, if agreed advance payments are not made in due time.
+2.3 The Purchaser shall review and submit to the Supplier its comments on all documentation provided by the Supplier within 15 working days from date of receipt otherwise send its approval.

+Should the Purchaser fail to provide its comment(s) or approval to the Supplier during the above specified deadline, the Supplier has the right to postpone the delivery date respectively. .

-Partial deliveries and deliveries made prior to the agreed delivery date shall be subject to prior written notice by Purchaser and mutual agreement between the Parties hereto.
-If partial deliveries are agreed and agreed payments for previous deliveries are not made in due time, KSB shall not be committed to continue making deliveries at the agreed delivery dates.
+Partial delivery(ies) and delivery(ies) prior to the agreed delivery date set forth in the Contract is subject to written notice by Purchaser and mutual agreement between the Parties .
+If partial deliveries are agreed and agreed payments for previous deliveries are not made in due time, the Supplier shall not be committed to continue making deliveries at the agreed delivery dates.

+The Purchaser shall open the packages by presence of the representative of the Supplier at the BNPP-1 Site within one month from the date the Spare Parts have been arrived.
+The Parties shall visually inspect the Spare Parts in conformity with technical specification stipulated in the Annex 2 to the Contract and the results shall be signed by the Parties in the form of report or minutes of meeting.